cwrisec/LFS171x-An-Introduction-to-Hyperledger-Blockchain-Technologies/README.md

 # Chapter 1.
-See written notes in attached folder.
+See written notes in sub-folder.
 # Chapter 2.
-See written notes in attached folder.
+See written notes in sub-folder.

 ## Benefits of blockchain